- About SVC

-Coach Veltri has coached for 13 seasons, including 11 at the college level and knows the NWAACC well having played for 2 years at Peninsula College in Port Angeles, WA alongside his brother.
+Coach Veltri has coached for 14 seasons, including 12 at the college level and knows the NWAC well having played for 2 years at Peninsula College in Port Angeles, WA alongside his brother.

-In addition to his coaching duties, Veltri will manage SVC’s Cooperative Education and Learning Into Action programs and assist students in meeting their work-based learning requirement for an Associate in Technical Arts degree.
-He will also work with employers in providing student placement opportunities and monitoring and assessing student performance in their Cooperative Education experience.
+In addition to his coaching duties, Veltri manages SVC’s Cooperative Education and Learning Into Action programs and assist students in meeting their work-based learning requirement for an Associate in Technical Arts degree.
+He also works with employers in providing student placement opportunities and monitoring and assessing student performance in their Cooperative Education experience.